Yogi Adityanath Is Narendra Modi Of Uttar Pradesh

 Yogi Adityanath is the new Chief Minister of Uttar Pradesh, India’s most populous state.
-Prime Minister Narendra Modi-led government’s selection of a pure Hindu leader for Chief Minister post have been a shock for religious minorities and we are getting all sort of positive and negative response.
+Prime Minister Narendra Modi-led government’s selection of a pure Hindu leader for Chief Minister post has been a shock for religious minorities and we are getting all sorts of positive and negative responses.

-“My government will work for all, not specifically for any caste or community” said Yogi Adityanath and have been intiated major steps since taking charge of the office.
+“My government will work for all, not specifically for any caste or community,” said Yogi Adityanath and have been initiated major steps since taking charge of the office.

-Five big decision taken by Yogi Adityanath so far:
+Five big decision was taken by Yogi Adityanath so far:

-All illegal slaughterhouses would be closed down, there have been incident of sealing of slaughterhouses after Yogi Adityanath was sworn-in.
-Tunday Kababi in Lucknow that is famous for it’s buffalo meat, it have to shuts one outlet due to meat shortage.
-For the first time since it opened it served the restaurant served chicken and mutton kebabs to its customers.
+All illegal slaughterhouses would be closed down, there has been an incident of sealing of slaughterhouses after Yogi Adityanath was sworn-in.
+Tunday Kababi in Lucknow is famous for its buffalo meat, it has to shuts one outlet due to meat shortage.
+For the first time since it opened, it served the restaurant served chicken and mutton kebabs to its customers.

-Banned chewing of paan, gutka or tobacco in all government offices in the state.
-He was reportedly furious over red coloured stains of paan or betel leaf inside office complex.
-This is a common site not only in UP but everywhere in India.
+Banned chewing of paan, gutka, or tobacco in all government offices in the state.
+He was reportedly furious over red-colored stains of paan or betel leaf inside the office complex.
+This is a common sight not only in UP but everywhere in India.

-The Chief Minister Yogi Adityanath have ordered all its officials to declare there assets within 15 days.
-The party’s national spokesperson Srikant Sharma said, “As uprooting corruption is the main agenda of our party, the CM in his first introductory meeting with his ministers directed them to give details of their income, moveable and immoveable properties with 15 days to the (party) organisation as well as the secretary (to CM).”
+Chief Minister Yogi Adityanath has ordered all its officials to declare their assets within 15 days.
+The party’s national spokesperson Srikant Sharma said, “As uprooting corruption is the main agenda of our party, the CM in his first introductory meeting with his ministers directed them to give details of their income, moveable and immoveable properties with 15 days to the (party) organization as well as the secretary (to CM).”

 Crackdown on Non-Government advisers

-The earlier Samajwadi Party government have appointed many non-government advisors, the post were offered to there relatives and political favourites.
-The new Chief Minister have sacked all services from said advisers, vice-chairmen and chairmen.
+The earlier Samajwadi Party government has appointed many non-government advisors, the post was offered to their relatives and political favorites.
+The new Chief Minister has sacked all services from said advisers, vice-chairmen, and chairmen.

-In order to control the sexual harassment incidents the new government have asked UP police to constitute Anti-Romeo Squad.
-Which will be present outside school and colleges to ensure safety of school and college going girls.
+In order to control the sexual harassment incidents, the new government has asked UP police to constitute Anti-Romeo Squad.
+Which will be present outside school and colleges to ensure the safety of school and college going girls.